5 Ways to Turn Off Website Visitors

 Your website’s forms and shopping cart functionality should not alienate the user from your company.
 Site visitors should always feel that you or your representatives are available to help them at all times in case there is any problem, or if they have any questions.
 So make sure you provide a good FAQ page, a help section, a toll free number to call, and an easy to use contact form — and follow this up with a fast turn-around on all customer service and sales inquiries.

-Bricks and Mortar or Online — the principles are the same
+Brick and Mortar or Online — the Principles are the Same

-So, if you have a standard “bricks and mortar” business complemented with an online store or brochure website, follow the advice found in the original article for your bricks and mortar, and apply some of these tips mentioned above for your online business and you’ll be sure to reap the benefits.
+So, if you have a standard “brick and mortar” business complemented with an online store or brochure website, follow the advice found in the original article for your brick and mortar, and apply some of these tips mentioned above for your online business and you’ll be sure to reap the benefits.

 Nice writing.
 You are on my RSS reader now so I can read more from you down the road.